Dog Agility training in Torbay (UK).....

 Quintor Agility Logo

-We run dog agility training every day except Sundays and Tuesdays, from morning 'til dark - and some evening classes after dark too in winter!
+We run dog agility training classes every day of the week, and from morning 'til dark several days a week!
 We should be able to find a time that works for you (not always immediately, but we have a waiting list)!

 We offer a range of classes, including foundation work for puppies, and we keep them small!